Sign In

 #7: Progression Run Workout

-As the name suggests, progression runs involve starting slow, then speeding up.
+As the name suggests, progression runs involve starting slow and then speeding up.
 This helps boost endurance, reduce fatigue, and aid in recovery.

 Another benefit of progression runs is that they let the body warm up before increasing speed.
 This reduces injury risk and contributes to a more successful workout.